KoenigsKind/ITB2/README.md

-#ImageToolBox²
+# ImageToolBox²

 ## Basic concept
 ### Image
 An image has multiple channels, a width and a height.
 The coordinate origin is in the top left corner; the rows are counting top to bottom, and the columns are counting left to right.
-There are a few basic image types, but users can create there own types, if they provide Filter for converting images from basic types to their own type.
+There are a few basic image types, but users can create there own types, if they provide filter for converting images from basic types to their own type.

 The basic image types are:
 * RGB-Image